Leitech

 Oversize Wear Bushings

-For applications requiring a larger reference surface or additional wear protection in high-cycle environments.
+For applications requiring a larger reference surface or additional wear protection in high-cycle environments, the Leitech COMBI Gage is ideal for depth calibration and precision measurement.

 Leitech COMBI special wear bushings — multiple profiles for confined space thread depth inspection.